iostreamer-X/roti-kapda-makaan/README.md

 ```

 # How does it work?
-I scoured internet to get a big enough list of hinglish words, and then separated them based on the word being a noun or an adjective.
+I searched the internet to get a big enough list of hinglish words, and then separated them based on the word being a noun or an adjective.
 There were some other filters involved as well, for example frequency of the words used in day to day life and length of the words.

 Once this set was prepared, I handpicked 64 adjectives and 128 nouns.
 Now, why 64 and 128 exactly?